 Can You Use Any Other Beer Brand?

-Yes, you can substitute your favorite beer for Guinness in this easy beer bread.
+Yes, you can substitute your favourite beer for Guinness in this easy beer bread.
 Lagers, ports, and honey IPAS would all work great and add unique flavours to your bread.
 Darker beers will provide a strong and hearty taste while light beers will give the bread a more neutral taste, and any spiced or flavoured beer will also affect the taste.

 Why is Guinness great in beer bread?

 The beer itself cooks out, along with the beer taste, so if you don’t like Guinness or beer itself – no worries.
 What you’re left with is a rich slightly malty sweetness without the beer taste.
 Light beers will give you less flavour and result in a more neutral bread while flavoured beers can be a little too much.
-Guinness, in my opinion, provides the happy medium.
+Guinness, in my opinion, provides a happy medium.

 Try These Other Easy Quick Bread Recipes: